 The staff made his first Christmas so special.
 Santa visited him and left him presents, I was left a big hamper and there were presents waiting for his big sister when she came to visit.
 These are the special moments that stand out and they are facilitated by the incredible fundraisers who give their time and energy to making sure that they’re doing all they can for sick children.
 Christmas dinner was also provided in the restaurant so we could have dinner as a family which was so important to us and something we are so grateful for.
 Every single staff member from household staff up to consultants made our stay as comfortable and special as it could be.
 The support we received went way beyond the operating theatre and we are so grateful for everything so far.
 Nobody wants to spend Christmas in hospital but it was such a festive atmosphere that it didn’t feel like we were in hospital at times.
 It’s not just the incredible heart centre that fundraising has supported, it’s the little things too, like a present for our little girl who spent Christmas day in the hospital with her sick brother.

 Seán Óg has a tough road ahead of him and needs another open heart surgery when he’s around three but he’s absolutely flying it now.
 He’s such a happy little boy.
 We will be forever grateful to Crumlin hospital for saving our little boy especially, Mr. Jonathan McGuinness who is Seán Og’s surgeon, and Orla Franklin, his cardiologist.

 We will never ever be able to express our gratitude to CHI at Crumlin, the staff and the fundraisers who saved our baby, but we will continue to help out in any way we can.”

-Sarah-Jane is encouraging all schools and companies to wear a Christmas Jumper, just like Seán Óg, and help to raise vital funds for sick children this festive season.
+Sarah-Jane is encouraging all schools, companies, teams and clubs to wear a Christmas Jumper, just like Seán Óg, and help to raise vital funds for sick children this festive season.
 Email Sinead Nolan on email@example.com to get involved and get your Christmas Jumper Day pack.